shunt16/comet_website/content/authors/SamHunt/_index.md

 ---

 Samuel E. Hunt received the master’s degree in physics from the University of Durham, Durham, U.K., in 2014.
 He was a Trainee with European Space Agency, European Space Research and Technology Centre, Noordwijk, The Netherlands.
 He was a part of the Sentinel-3/OLCI Performance Team.
-In 2016, he joined the National Physical Laboratory, Teddington, U.K., where he is currently a Research Scientist focusing on the satellite Earth Observation metrology.
+In 2016, he joined the National Physical Laboratory, Teddington, U.K., where he is currently a Senior Research Scientist focusing on the satellite Earth Observation metrology.
 His work aims to improve the quality of and confidence in satellite Earth observations, using insights from metrology.